kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 1. A graph data model provides a more natural abstraction to represent indirect or recursive relationships between entities as paths.
-1. Graph models generally have better support for less-structured data, where objects can be of multiple types or connect to other objects in non-uniform ways.
-The relational data model requires strict schematization of the data and SQL requires joining records through explicitly named tables.
+1. Graph models generally have better support for less-structured or heterogenous data, where objects can be of multiple types or connect to other objects in non-uniform ways.
-1. Using a graph data model allows for more flexibility when storing sparse and heterogeneous data.
+The relational data model on the other hand, requires strict schematization of the data and SQL requires joining records through explicitly named tables.

 Query languages over graphs often provide the means to find relationships between nodes without explicitly naming them, e.g., in Cypher, the `(a:Person {name: "Alice})-[]->(b:Person {name:Bob})` pattern will find all possible relationships between nodes with names Alice and Bob.
-Although SQL is suitable to express a variety of standard data analytics tasks, it is arguably not as suitable when it comes to expressing queries with recursive or many-to-many joins.
+Although SQL is suitable to express queries for a variety of standard data analytics tasks, it is arguably not as suitable when it comes to expressing queries with recursive joins or those that describe complex patterns — they are expressed more naturally as paths or graph patterns.
 Graph queries in a well-designed GDBMS like Kùzu contain [specialized syntaxes](https://en.wikipedia.org/wiki/Kleene_star) and operators for these types of query workloads.